KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

   Volunteer Functionality
 1) A Volunteer is able to see Cupboard containing list of needs
-2) A Volunteer is able to Search through needs
+2) A Volunteer is able to search through needs
 3) A Volunteer is able to add and remove needs from their funding basket
-4) A Volunteer is able to "checkout" (commit) to need(s) in their funding basket - Cupboard and corresponding needs are updated accordingly
+4) A Volunteer is able to "checkout" (commit to purchase/volunteering) to need(s) in their funding basket - Cupboard and corresponding needs are updated accordingly

   U-fund Manager Functionality
 1) U-fund Manager is able to add, remove, and edit need(s) within Cupboard
-2) U-fund Manager is able to Search through needs
+2) U-fund Manager is able to search through needs
-3) U-fund Manager does NOT have accoess to funding basket and in turn checkout, but is able to view transaction history of a need
+3) U-fund Manager does NOT have access to funding basket and in turn checkout, but is able to view transaction history of a need
 4) U-fund Manager is able to create tags and delegate to specific needs and volunteers